High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: An empirical study

 \section{An empirical study}

-We applied the proposed TED estimator to real high-frequency trading data from January 2013 to December 2019.
-We took stock price data from the End of Day website (https://eoddata.com/), firm fundamentals from the Center for Research in Security Prices (CRSP)/Compustat Merged Database, and futures price data from the FirstRate Data website.
-For each stock and futures, we obtained 5-min log-price data using the previous tick scheme \citep{wang2010vast, zhang2011estimating}, where the half trading days were excluded.
+We applied the proposed TED estimator to real high-frequency trading data from January 2013 to December 2020.
+We took stock price data from the End of Day website (https://eoddata.com) and obtained 5-min log-price data using the previous tick scheme \citep{wang2010vast, zhang2011estimating}, where half trading days were excluded.
 We considered the log-prices of the five assets as the dependent processes.
 Specifically, we selected Apple Inc. (AAPL), Berkshire Hathaway Inc. (BRK.B), General Motors Company (GM), Alphabet Inc. (GOOG), and Exxon Mobil Corporation (XOM).
-These firms are the top market value stocks in five global industrial classification standards (GICS) sectors: information technology, financials, consumer discretionary, communication services, and energy sectors.
-For the covariate process, we collected the price data of 54 futures that represent market macro variables.
-For example, we selected 20 commodity data, 10 currency data, 10 interest rate data, and 14 stock market index data.
-We listed the symbols of 54 futures in Table \ref{table:desc_commo} in the supplementary materials.
-Furthermore, we considered Fama-French five factors in \citet{fama2015five} and the momentum factor in \citet{carhart1997persistence}.
-We denoted market, value, size, profitability, investment, and momentum factors by MKT, HML, SMB, RMW, CMA, and MOM, respectively.
-We constructed these factors with high-frequency data similar to the scheme in \citet{ait2020high} as follows.
-First, we obtained the monthly portfolio constituents for above six factors with the stocks listed on NYSE, NASDAQ, and AMEX.
-Specifically, the MKT is the return of a value-weighted portfolio of whole assets, while the other factors are as follows:

-where small (S) and big (B) portfolios were classified by the market equity, while high (H), medium (M), and low (L) portfolios were classified by their ratio of book equity to market equity.
-Also, we classified robust (R), neutral (N), and weak (W) portfolios according to their profitability, while conservative (C), neutral (N), and aggressive (A) portfolios were classified by their investment.
-Finally, we classified up (U), flat (F), and down (D) portfolios according to the momentum of the return.
-The details of this process can be found in \citet{ait2020high}.
-Then, we calculated each portfolio return with a frequency of five minutes using the portfolio weights adjusted at a five-minute frequency.
-Specifically, we obtained the return of any portfolios, $WRet_{d,i}$, for the $d$th day and $i$th time interval as follows:
+These firms are the top market value stocks in five global industrial classification standards (GICS) sectors: information technology, financials, consumer discretionary, communication services, and energy.
+For the covariates, we used the high-frequency factor zoo dataset provided by \citet{aleti2022high}, which is publicly available on the author's website.
+This dataset contains 272 portfolios: 218 characteristic-sorted factor portfolios, 48 industry portfolios, and the six Fama-French portfolios.
+Here, the six Fama-French portfolios include market (MKT), value (HML), size (SMB), profitability (RMW), investment (CMA), and momentum (MOM) factors.